saw235/MuhCprograms/README.md

 |FOLDER NAME|DESCRIPTION
 |-----------|-----------
-|TetrisSaw| Tetris Clone code using WINAPI
+|TetrisSaw| Tetris Clone code using WINAPI.
+I tried my hand on this because I was really bored one summer.
 |EulerProject| Programs coded for problems in ProjectEuler.
 See projecteuler.net
 |Algorithm | Codes written for problems in algorithm class
 |Class_Assignments| Codes written for other CMPSC classes